Hub Help

 Administrative roles

-There are three roles in the administrative category:
+These are the roles in the administrative category:

 • Customer Admin.
 Privileges to manage users and view dashboards within their assigned customer.

-• Account Admin.
-All privileges for Customer Admin plus privileges to view dashboards, view customers, and manage users within their assigned account.
+• Company Admin.
+All privileges for Customer Admin plus privileges to view dashboards, view customers, and manage users within their assigned company.

 Each role is granted certain privileges.
 Privileges are applied on the Hub software interface through the addition or removal of menus and commands.